 - 15+ overlays and textures;

-- Two example photos, including the RAW file and the PSD file of the processed photo;
+- Four example portrait photos, including the RAW file and the PSD file of the processed photo;

-- Bonus: 30+ allround Photoshop actions that I also use for processing my forest and landscape photos.
+- Bonus: 40+ allround Photoshop actions that I also use for processing my forest and landscape photos;

 Actions docked on the right side of my workspace

 After installing the actions, open the actions in Photoshop by pressing Alt+F9, or in the menu go to Window - Actions.
 In my workspace, I have docked them on the right side for easy access, see the screenshot above.

 Using them, starts with selecting an action and pressing the play button.
 Most of the actions create a group or layer with a black layer mask and end with selecting the brush tool.
 The effect of the action can be applied by painting in the appropriate parts of the mask with a white brush.